htbrandao/csv-to-json-parser/README.md

 # Example

-- Sometimes you do a query and something like this comes out:
+- Sometimes you perform a query and something like this comes out:

 | item_id | category  | item            | available       | size             | color_available | cost            |
 | :--:    | :--:   | :--:            | :--:            | :--:             | :--:            | :--:            |